France-ioi/AlgoreaPlatform/README.md

 this will make a boilerplate for a platform.
 You can use this script again if you want to set up another platform on the same database, with different item IDs.

+To add users as administrators on this platform, they must first log into the platform (to have their user created within the platform), then check the `shared/addAdmin.php` script to add them as users.
+You'll need to modify the configuration at the beginning of the file.

 ## Webserver configuration

 Example webserver configurations.